Why visit Sicily with kids?

 On arrival in Sicily, we bought our kids cheap balance bikes to help them get around towns and historical sites so that they wouldn’t tire too quickly and request to be carried (this was the best €80 we ever spent during a holiday by the way).
 And each evening, whilst killing time waiting for restaurants to open we would take the kids to the racetrack for a bike ride.
 The sun was just starting to set over the lake and there were lots of people enjoying the cool evening air.
 Just remember to use mosquito repellent before you arrive.

-Enjoy the carnival at Acireale
+Best things to do in Sicily: enjoy the carnival at Acireale

 No plans for February half term?
 Check whether this year’s dates fall in line with the epic carnival at Acireale on Sicily’s east coast.
 You can expect dramatic floats and processions.
 This is the most famous carnival in Sicily and one of the most significant ones in Italy.